rwfleming/qr-generator/README.md

 # QR Code Generator with Centered Number

-This script generates a QR code for a specified URL and overlays a two-digit number in the center.
+This script generates a QR code for a specified URL and overlays a one or two-digit number in the center.
 The generated QR code is saved as a PNG file with a naming convention based on the specified location and number.

 ## Requirements